 Exercising the anal muscles (sphincters) by squeezing and releasing them increases their tone and strength.
 Using a technique calledbiofeedback, a person can retrain the sphincters and increase the sensitivity of the rectum to the presence of stool.
 About 70% of well-motivated people benefit from biofeedback.

 If fecal incontinence persists, surgery may help—for instance, when the cause is an injury to the anus or an anatomic defect in the anus.
-As a last resort, a colostomy (the surgical creation of an opening between the large intestine and the abdominal wall—see Tumors of the Digestive System: Understanding Colostomy) may be performed.
+As a last resort, a colostomy (the surgical creation of an opening between the large intestine and the abdominal wall—see see Understanding Colostomy) may be performed.
 The anus is sewn shut, and stool is diverted into a removable plastic bag attached to the opening in the abdominal wall.

 Last full review/revision October 2012 by Norton J. Greenberger, MD